 Interacting with key players in the organisation that you collaborate with also enables you to gain insights can help you demonstrate contemporary industry awareness and real world relevance.

-Talk to the Loughborough University London Careers Consultant if you would like help with planning what to do at the end of your course, finding and applying for jobs or considering further study.
+Talk to one of the Loughborough University London Careers Consultants if you would like help with planning what to do at the end of your course, finding and applying for jobs or considering further study.
 You can book a discussion via Careers Online or ask at Loughborough University London reception to book a consultation or interview coaching:

 - Career Consultation 30 minutes to discuss your career plans or job seeking.

 - Interview Coaching 45 minutes to have a practice job interview and receive feedback on how to improve.

-The Careers Consultant on campus can give advice on where and how to look for jobs in the sector that interests you as well as help you with your job applications, your CV, preparing for interviews, tests used in selection and assessment centres, and how to develop your LinkedIn profile.
+The Careers Consultants on campus can give advice on where and how to look for jobs in the sector that interests you as well as help you with your job applications, your CV, preparing for interviews, tests used in selection and assessment centres, and how to develop your LinkedIn profile.

-The Careers Network website has very useful information on how to find jobs and opportunities including internships, that is, short periods of professional work experience often completed during vacations.
+The Careers Network website has very useful information on how to find jobs and work experience including internships, that is, short periods of professional work experience often completed during vacations.